Blogging has come a long way in the past few years.

 This blog helps me in reaching people who are interested in blogging and can be a good target for these workshops.

 While I have not tried this technique myself, I have seen a lot of bloggers do it successfully (especially in the personal finance niche).

 If you have an interested audience, you can start a paid email newsletter or a forum.

 You can charge people either a one-time fee, a yearly fee or a monthly fee.

 Now there are two ways you can use paid newsletters to make some serious money:

 - Charge a fee regularly (monthly/yearly).
 Once you have this in place, you need to share exclusive content with the people on your list.
-It can't be a rehashed version of your blog posts or videos.
-It needs to a few notches up in quality.
+It can’t be a rehashed version of your blog posts or videos.
+It needs a few notches up in quality.
 You also need to be consistent in sending out this newsletter.
-It's best to have a day fixed for it, and stick to it.
+It’s best to have a day fixed for it, and stick to it.

 - Charge an onboarding fee to weed out freeloaders.
-Now there is nothing wrong in being a freeloader, but if you really want people who are serious about your niche and are action takers, it's best to charge some fee, to begin with.
+Now there is nothing wrong with being a freeloader, but if you really want people who are serious about your niche and are action takers, it’s best to charge some fee, to begin with.
 Once you have an engaged following, you can pitch affiliate products or your own products.